-Appointment of the external auditor for 2018 The Audit Committee considered the appointment of external auditor, independence of selected external auditor, and appropriate audit fee before proposing these matters to the Board of Directors.
-The Board of Directors agreed to seek approval at the 2018 Annual General Meeting of Shareholders for the appointment of Mr. Sophon Permsirivallop Certified Public Auditor No. 3182 and/or Ms. Rungnapa Lertsuwankul Certified Public Auditor No. 3516 and/or Mr. Chayapol Suppasethnondha, Certified Public Auditor No. 3972 and/or Ms. Sumana Punpongsanon, C.P.A.
-Registration No. 5872 and/or Ms. Pimjai Manitkajohnkit Certified Public Auditor No. 4521 and/or Ms. Rosaporn Decharkom Certified Public Auditor No. 5659, of EY Office Company Limited as the Company's certified public auditor.
+Appointment of the external auditor for 2019 The Audit Committee considered the appointment of external auditor, independence of selected external auditor, and appropriate audit fee before proposing these matters to the Board of Directors.
+The Board of Directors agreed to seek approval at the 2019 Annual General Meeting of Shareholders for the appointment of Mr. Sophon Permsirivallop Certified Public Auditor No. 3182 and/or Ms. Rungnapa Lertsuwankul Certified Public Auditor No. 3516 and/or Mr. Chayapol Suppasethnondha, Certified Public Auditor No. 3972 and/or Ms. Sumana Punpongsanon, C.P.A.
+Registration No. 5872 and/or Ms. Pimjai Manitkajohnkit Certified Public Auditor No. 4521 and/or Ms. Rosaporn Decharkom Certified Public Auditor No. 5659 and/or Ms. Orawan Techawatanasirikul 4807, of EY Office Company Limited as the Company's certified public auditor.

-Ms. Suvimol Knttayakiem)
+(Ms. Suvimol Krittayakiern)